What is the Difference Between Purple Sweet Potato and Ube?

-- In Hawaiʻi, one traditional differentiator between sweet potatoes and yams is that ʻuala can be made into poi by adding water while uhi is not sticky enough and too mealy.
+- In Hawaiʻi, one traditional differentiator is that ʻuala can be made into poi by adding water, while uhi is not sticky enough and too mealy to create poi.

 - Why are ube and Okinawan sweet potatoes both so purple?
 Their purple coloring actually comes from anthocyanins, powerful antioxidants which help to guard against cardiovascular disease and cancer.

 - Okinawan sweet potato has a lower Glycemic Index than ube does (46 vs.79), meaning it is less likely to cause large increases in blood sugar levels and may support weight loss and prevent chronic diseases related to obesity – such as diabetes and cardiovascular disease.